 THE HOLY SCRIPTURES

-The Worldwide Anglican Church declares its belief in the Holy Scriptures of the Old and New Testaments as the Word of God and the only sufficient Rule of Faith and entreats all the faithful to read the same diligently, not only as their duty and privilege, but in obedience to Christ’s command, “Search the Scriptures.”
-For the moral instruction contained therein it accepts also the so-called Apocryphal books.
+The Worldwide Anglican Church declares its belief in the Holy Scriptures of the Old and New Testaments as the Word of God and the only sufficient Rule of Faith.
+We entreat all the faithful to read the same diligently, not only as their duty and privilege but in obedience to Christ’s command, “Search the Scriptures.”
+For the moral instruction contained therein, it accepts also the so-called Apocryphal books.

-The Worldwide Anglican Church accepts the Nicene Creed, without the “filioque” interpolation as the only one of universal obligation but believes also the other two symbols known as the Apostles’ Creed, and the Creed of S. Athanasius.
+The Worldwide Anglican Church accepts the Nicene Creed, without the “filioque” interpolation as the only one of universal obligation, and also believes the other two symbols known as the Apostles’ Creed and the Creed of S. Athanasius.

 The Worldwide Anglican Church receives as Ecumenical the Seven General Councils whose dogmatic decrees are today accepted by all Apostolic Churches of the East and West, viz:- (1) Nicea, 325; (2) Constantinople, 381; (3) Ephesus, 431; (4) Chalcedon, 451; (5) Constantinople, 553; (6) Constantinople, 680; (7) Nicea, 787.

 The Worldwide Anglican Church holds that a Sacrament is a sacred rite divinely instituted to convey grace, having a sensible or visible sign connected with prayer as the means by which the grace is conveyed.
 It receives as a part of the original deposit of the faith “Once for all delivered to the saints” the Seven Gospel Sacraments.

 It acknowledges Baptism as the Sacrament established by Christ to cleanse man from Original Sin and to make them members of the Christian Church, it is the sacrament of Regeneration of the New Birth.